 Parking in Boston

 Winter in Boston can present its own challenges when it comes to parking, especially after there has been a big snowstorm (or five).
 Pay attention to snow emergencies, and note that in most neighborhoods, once residents dig out their cars, they are allowed to leave a "placeholder" to reserve their street spot for 48 hours after the emergency ends.
-Also keep an eye out for street cleaning signs, as your car will get towed if you find yourself parked in the wrong side of the street on the wrong day.
+Also keep an eye out for street cleaning signs, as your car will get towed if you find yourself parked on a side of the road that is being cleaned.

 - Parking garages: There are parking garages throughout the city with rates varying, but they're typically the most expensive parking option.
 Most garages offer early bird specials, meaning you get a discounted rate if you are in and out by a certain time.
 Parking garages like the ones connected to the Prudential Center and Copley Place offer validation services if you make a purchase, so look out for that as well.